SPARK and Schneider Electric sign agreement for high-tech manufacturing facility in Saudi Arabia

 - The partnership will expand Schneider Electric’s footprint in the Kingdom

-Saudi Arabia: – King Salman Energy Park (SPARK), the leading industrial ecosystem provider, signed an agreement with Schneider Electric, a global leader in digital transformation and energy management and energy efficiency, to build a multi-faceted manufacturing facility.
+Saudi Arabia – King Salman Energy Park (SPARK), the leading industrial ecosystem provider, signed an agreement with Schneider Electric, a global leader in digital transformation and energy management and energy efficiency, for a multi-faceted manufacturing facility.
 The 20,000 sq. meters, facility will be built within SPARK, located between Dammam and Al-Ahsa.
 The facility will manufacture key systems including Distributed Control System (DCS), Emergency Shutdown System (ESD) and Compressor Control System (CCS) to support Saudi Arabia’s energy value chain.

-The project is expected to be completed by the end of 2025 and will be awarded a Leadership in Energy and Environmental Design (LEED) green building certification for the use of sustainable practices implemented throughout the construction phase.

 This agreement is a major step in strengthening Saudi Arabia's role as a leader in advanced technology manufacturing.
-The new facility boosts the industrial sector in the Kingdom and serves as a key driver for its overall growth, in line with Vision 2030.
-It also aligns with the Kingdom’s goal of becoming a global leader in sustainable technology-driven exports.
+The new facility not only boosts the industrial sector in the Kingdom but also serves as a key driver for its overall growth, in line with the Vision 2030.The agreementdemonstrates Schneider Electric’s unwavering commitment to its customers and stakeholders in Saudi Arabia as well as elevates the company’s growth and expansion within the Kingdom.
+The agreement supports SPARK’s ambition to localize key services in the sector and advance its offerings across industrial control and safety mechanisms.
+It also aligns with the Kingdom’s commitment towards energy efficiency and its goal of becoming a global leader in sustainable technology-driven exports.
+This collaboration between Schneider Electric and SPARK builds on Saudi Arabia's goal of tripling the world's renewable energy capacity by 2030, a commitment that was pledged at COP28 by the Kingdom among a total of 110 countries in Dubai, UAE in 2023.

+The project is expected to be completed in Q3 2025 and is planned to receive a LEED (Leadership in Energy and Environmental Design) green building certification, recognized by the world's most widely used green building rating system.

 About King Salman Energy Park (SPARK)